Using Purchase Add-on Charges to Account for Seed Discounts / Rebates

 Setup

-1. Set up a general ledger account the expected rebates should be accrued to.
+1. Set up a General Ledger Account to which the expected rebates should be accrued.
 An accountant can help determine how this account should be numbered and categorized.

-3. Optionally set up classifications for each type of seed product with a different expected discount.
-Classifications will allow the rebate add-on charge to default in automatically on the Purchase Invoice so there's no risk of forgetting.
+3. Optionally set up Classifications for each type of seed Product with a different expected discount.
+Classifications will allow the rebate add-on charge to default in automatically on the Purchase Invoice so there is no risk of forgetting.
 The charge can be added manually instead if preferred.

 Rebate at the End of the Season

-2. Double-click in the Additional Charge column to see the charge detail and how much it changes the cost of that line item.
-This is the cost that will be used to update the product's last and average cost when the purchase invoice is saved.
+2. Double-click in the Add On column to see the charge detail and how much it changes the cost of that line item.
+This is the cost that will be used to update the Product's Last and Average Cost when the Purchase Invoice is saved.

 Discount on Early Pay